suyetake/mock_interview/Readme.md

-# Rails 4.2.4 Recurly API Ruby Demo
+# Rails 4.2.4 Asynchrony Labs Code Demo
 ### Sue Uyetake

-This rails app will use Recurly's API and create an account using a registration created by the UI selenium tests.
+This rails app can be played with during Asynchrony Interviews..

+Right now it will use Recurly's API and create an account using a registration created by the UI selenium tests.